-GOAL: 1.0 TO PROVIDE FOR RESIDENTIAL AREAS IN SALEM THAT SUPPORT AND COMPLEMENT THE UNIQUE HISTORICAL AND RURAL QUALITY AND CHARACTER OF THE CITY.
+TO PROVIDE FOR RESIDENTIAL AREAS IN SALEM THAT SUPPORT AND COMPLEMENT GOAL: 1.0 THE UNIQUE HISTORICAL AND RURAL QUALITY AND CHARACTER OF THE CITY.

-- 1.1 Avoid encroachments of land uses which would adversely impact residential areas, i.e. increased traffic, noise, visual disharmony, etc., by providing adequate screening and buffering of any adjacent nonresidential development including parking and service areas. - 1.2 Encourage creative approaches to housing developments which will maintain and protect natural resources and environmental features.
-Promote conservation subdivisions utilizing existing infrastructure and preserving open space. - 1.3 Maintain and enhance the pleasing appearance and environmental quality of existing residential neighborhoods. - 1.4 Priority should be extended to existing animal rights versus new development. - 1.5 Encourage residential development that is complementary to the existing historical structures in the community by encouraging developers to work with the Historic Preservation Committee.
+- 1.1 Avoid encroachments of land uses which would adversely impact residential areas, i.e. increased traffic. noise, visual disharmony, etc., by providing adequate screening and buffering of any adjacent nonresidential development including parking and service areas. - 1.2 Encourage creative approaches to housing developments which will maintain and protect natural resources and environmental features.
+Promote conservation subdivisions utilizing existing infrastructure and preserving open space. - 1.3 Maintain and enhance the pleasing appearance and environmental quality of existing residential neighborhoods. - 1.4 Priority should be extended to existing animal rights versus new development.

-GOAL: 2.0 TO PROMOTE AND ENCOURAGE HIGH QUALITY, WELL PLANNED, SAFE AND AESTHETICALLY PLEASING RESIDENTIAL DEVELOPMENT IN THE CITY.
+TO PROMOTE AND ENCOURAGE HIGH QUALITY, WELL PLANNED, SAFE AND AESTHETICALLY PLEASING RESIDENTIAL DEVELOPMENT IN THE CITY.

-- 2.1 Develop and implement standards and policies that promote attractive and well planned residential subdivisions in areas where there are existing public services. - 2.2 Discourage "leap-frog" development through urban growth boundaries and by not extending City services to new areas until existing areas are developed with on-site improvements. - 2.3 Encourage high quality and aesthetically pleasing residential housing. - 2.4 Enforce ordinances which require land owners to keep their property free of weeds, junk vehicles and equipment, unsightly buildings, trash and other debris. - 2.5 Discourage subdivision of land that result in areas of residential development too small or too isolated to be adequately, economically and conveniently served by City services.
+- 2.1 Develop and implement standards and policies that promote attractive and well planned residential subdivisions in areas where there are existing public services. - 2.2 Discourage "leap-frog" development through by not extending City services to new areas until existing areas are developed with on-site improvements. - 2.3 Encourage high quality and aesthetically pleasing residential housing.

+- 2.4 Enforce ordinances which require land owners to keep their property free of weeds, junk vehicles and equipment, unsightly buildings, trash and other debris. - 2.5 Discourage subdivision of land that result in areas of residential development too small or too isolated to be adequately, economically and conveniently served by City services.

-GOAL: 2.0 DEVELOP A MASTER PLANNED DEVELOPMENT PROGRAM TO ENABLE THE CITY TO COMPREHENSIVELY REVIEW LARGE DEVELOPMENTS, IDENTIFY THE IMPACTS THAT LARGE DEVELOPMENTS WILL HAVE ON THE CITY, IMPOSE APPROPRIATE DEVELOPMENT REQUIREMENTS AND ENTITLE MASTER PLANNED DEVELOPMENTS WITH COORDINATED PHASING SCHEDULES.
+DEVELOP A MASTER PLANNED DEVELOPMENT PROGRAM TO ENABLE THE CITY TO GOAL: 2.0 COMPREHENSIVELY REVIEW LARGE DEVELOPMENTS.
+IDENTIFY THE IMPACTS THAT LARGE DEVELOPMENTS WILL HAVE ON THE CITY, IMPOSE APPROPRIATE DEVELOPMENT REQUIREMENTS AND ENTITLE MASTER PLANNED DEVELOPMENTS WITH COORDINATED PHASING SCHEDULES.

-- 3.1 Develop submittal and qualification requirements for Master Planned Developments. - 3.2 Develop a review procedure for Master Planned Developments. - 3.3 Enact an ordinance to implement a Master Planned Development program. - 3.4 Periodically review the City's Master Planned Development program and make necessary changes.
+- 3.1 Develop submittal and qualification requirements for Master Planned Developments. - 3.2 Develop a review procedure for Master Planned Developments. - 3.3 Periodically review the City's Master Planned Development program and make necessary changes.